Fiona Ma: California Assembly

-Fiona Ma was first elected to represent California's 19th Assembly District from November 2006 to November 2012 (serving the maximum three terms).
-She was the 112th woman to be elected to the California legislature and the first Asian woman to serve as Speaker pro Tempore since 1850.
+Ma was elected to represent California's 12th Assembly District (including San Francisco, Daly City, Colma and Broadmoor) from November 2006 to November 2012, serving the maximum of three terms.

-Ma won the Democratic nomination to represent California's 19th Assembly District against fellow Democrat Janet Reilly in the state primary election of June 6, 2006.
-The campaign was one of the more expensive legislative primary races in the state of California.
+Ma won the Democratic nomination in that district against fellow Democrat Janet Reilly in the state primary election of June 6, 2006.
+The campaign was one of the more expensive legislative primary races in the state.

-On November 7, 2006, Ma received 70 percent of the votes and defeated her two opponents for California Assembly, Republican Howard Epstein and Green Barry Hermanson.
-She replaced Leland Yee as 19th District assemblywoman.
-Her district included San Francisco, Daly City, Colma and Broadmoor, totaling some 420,000 constituents.
+On November 7, 2006, Ma received 70 percent of the vote in the general election.

 Ma was appointed Assembly majority whip by the speaker of the assembly, Fabian Núñez, a position which she held for 4 years.
-As Majority Whip, she marshaled votes to ensure the passage of legislation that affected public education, expanded healthcare access, and set in place environmental protections.
-In 2010, Speaker of the Assembly John Pérez appointed Ma to the leadership position of Speaker pro Tempore, a position which she held for her final 2 years as the California Assembly.
-As presiding officer and member of the leadership team, Ma guided assembly members through the daily business of the house, responds to parliamentary inquiries, issues rulings on points of order when necessary, and is responsible for guiding legislative priorities.
-Ma presided over a record-breaking 18-hour session to pass California's budget.
+In 2010, Speaker of the Assembly John Pérez appointed Ma to the position of Speaker pro Tempore, a position which she held for her final 2 years as the California Assembly.

-As an assemblywoman, Ma continued her work around toxic children's toys, authoring legislation banning toxic chemicals in products for babies and small children in assembly bill 1108.
-The bill came to be known as the "Rubber Duck Bill", so named because phthalates are often used in the manufacture of soft plastic toys and baby teethers.
-Arnold Schwarzenegger, then governor of California, signed the bill into law in October 2007; it took effect in January 2009.
-Ma's legislation was later incorporated into Senator Dianne Feinstein's federal Consumer Product Safety Improvement Act of 2008 signed by President George W. Bush on August 15, 2008.
-She also worked on the creation of statewide high-speed rail, granting equal rights to men and women to change their last names when they are married or become domestic partners, and was a co-author of SB 840, a bill that would create a single payer universal health care system throughout California.
+As an assemblywoman, Ma continued her work around safety in children's toys, writing legislation banning chemicals in products for babies and small children.
+The bill became law in October 2007 and took effect in January 2009.
+Ma's legislation was later incorporated into Senator Dianne Feinstein's federal Consumer Product Safety Improvement Act of 2008 enacted on August 15, 2008.